curiostegui/curiostegui/README.md

 - 📖 Recently completed the Data Science graduate program at **CUNY School of Professional Studies**

-- 🌱 My latest project used neural networks to explore my listening behavior.
+- 🌱 My latest project used neural networks to explore my listening behavior

 - ⚡ Fun fact **I was a former classical vocalist in college**